Start your care

 A great provider ensures your plan reflects your goals and choices, not just what’s available.

-They’ll include you in the planning process, review your progress regularly, and adjust supports as your needs change.
+They’ll include you in the planning process, regularly review your progress, and adjust supports as your needs change.

 Inclusive providers also think beyond services; they help you build independence, connect with your community, and celebrate milestones along the way.